LaurenceZanotti/countfin-app/README.md

-# Countfin App - Accounting control made easy
+# Countfin App - Simple for account management

 This app is made with vanilla JavaScript for study purposes.
 Also props to @bradtraversy and his youtube channel, Traversy Media, which helped me with the core functionality (adding itens to the list).